 But there’s no mistake, it’s all ours!
 Hells yeah!

-Locating our jaws from where we’d dropped them on the marble floor, we snap them back into place, wipe away the drool and head off to explore the bathroom, which is roughly twice the size of our apartment at home.
+Locating our jaws from where we’d dropped them on the marble floor, we snap them back into place, wipe away the drool and head off to explore the bathroom, which is roughly three times the size of our apartment at home.

-The swimming pool size bath is brimming with floating flowers and a gift bag with a rubber ducky is presented to the kids.
+The swimming pool size bath is brimming with floating flowers, and a gift bag with a family of rubber duckies is presented to the kids.